syncfusion-content/maui-docs/MAUI/Autocomplete/Selection.md

 #### None Mode

-When the TokensWrapMode is set to None the selected item will be wrapped in horizontal orientation.
+When the TokensWrapMode is set to None, the selected item will be wrapped in a horizontal orientation.

 {% tabs %}